The Alum Cave Trail

 Alum Cave Trail Highlights

-The Alum Cave Trail is one of the most popular hikes in the Smoky Mountains for a reason – it’s simply gorgeous.
-It is considered to be one of the most scenic trails in the Smokies due in part to the many interesting rock formations along the way.
+The Alum Cave Trail has earned its reputation as one of the Smokies’ premier hiking destinations through its remarkable combination of geological wonders and scenic beauty.
+Hikers consider it one of the most scenic trails in the Smokies due in part to the many interesting rock formations along the way.
 One of the most popular features is Arch Rock, a natural archway that hikers can walk through.
 The trail is also home to wildlife, including black bears, deer, and wild turkeys.

 Despite its name, the Alum Cave Trail is actually only a small section of the much longer Mount LeConte Trail.
 The Mount LeConte Trail is a 32-mile loop that goes around the entire mountain.